tliron/rust-compris/README.md

 We additionally provide serializers for all supported representation formats behind a common API so that they can be selected at runtime.
 For the textual formats, we support pretty printing for human readability, including colorization for terminals.
-For the binary formats, we support Base64 encoding.
+For the binary formats, we support optional Base64 encoding.

-Actually, this common serialization API can be used with any Rust type that supports serde serialization, not just our normal types.
+This general-purpose serialization API can be used with any Rust type that supports Serde serialization, not just our normal types.
 It is thus useful if your program needs to serialize to a range of different formats and you would rather use a single crate with a single API.

 [Example](crates/library/examples/serialize.rs).